bhits/common-libraries/README.md

 The Common Libraries is a collection of useful libraries that are used by the Consent2Share (C2S) APIs.
 The Common Libraries contains a parent `pom.xml` file that aggregates the following libraries:

-+ audit-service: Wrapper library for Logback Audit client.
++ audit-service: Wrapper library for Logback Audit client
 + common-unit: Utility library for unit testing.
-Contains utilities for reading resources, comparing and asserting XMLs, and `ArgumentMatcher` factory method using `java.util.function.Predicate` to support lambda expressions.
+It contains utilities for reading resources, comparing and asserting XMLs, and `ArgumentMatcher` factory method using `java.util.function.Predicate` to support lambda expressions.
-+ common-util: Utility library which contains the tools to encrypt, manage Strings, and generate unique values.
++ common-util: Utility library that contains the tools to encrypt, manage Strings, and generate unique values
-+ consent-gen: Library to generate XACML from a `ConsentDto` object model.
++ consent-gen: Library to generate XACML from a `ConsentDto` object model
-+ document-accessor: Provides methods to access `org.w3c.dom.Document` typed XML document nodes.
++ document-accessor: Provides methods to access `org.w3c.dom.Document` typed XML document nodes
-+ document-converter: Converts an XML document from `org.w3c.dom.Document` type to `String` and vice versa.
++ document-converter: Converts an XML document from `org.w3c.dom.Document` type to `String` and vice versa
-+ document-transformer: Utility library to perform XML document transforms.
++ document-transformer: Utility library to perform XML document transforms
-+ file-reader: Utility library to read files.
++ file-reader: Utility library to read files
-+ logger-wrapper: An [SLF4J](http://www.slf4j.org/) (Simple Logging Facade for Java) logger wrapper to add support for [Supplier functional interface](https://docs.oracle.com/javase/8/docs/api/java/util/function/Supplier.html) arguments for lazy computation while logging.
++ logger-wrapper: An [SLF4J](http://www.slf4j.org/) (Simple Logging Facade for Java) logger wrapper to add support for [Supplier functional interface](https://docs.oracle.com/javase/8/docs/api/java/util/function/Supplier.html) arguments for lazy computation while logging
-+ marshaller: Responsible for marshalling and unmarshalling XML.
++ marshaller: Responsible for marshalling and unmarshalling XML
-+ namespace: An implementation of `javax.xml.namespace.NamespaceContext` that can be used as the default implementation for commonly used namespaces and URIs in C2S.
++ namespace: An implementation of `javax.xml.namespace.NamespaceContext` that can be used as the default implementation for commonly used namespaces and URIs in C2S
-+ oauth2: Contains utilities for building OAuth2 security expressions.
++ oauth2: Contains utilities for building OAuth2 security expressions
-+ param: Library to manage key-value parameter pairs.
++ param: Library to manage key-value parameter pairs
-+ resource-url: Library to compose the resource URL of a given filename within a given package.
++ resource-url: Library to compose the resource URL of a given filename within a given package
-+ validator-extension: Extension library to `hibernate-validator` to add support for using `@Past` and `@Future` with `java.time.LocalDate`.
++ validator-extension: Extension library to `hibernate-validator` to add support for using `@Past` and `@Future` with `java.time.LocalDate`
-+ xdm (eXtreme Download Manager): Provides zip utilities.
++ xdm (eXtreme Download Manager): Provides zip utilities
-+ xml-validation: Provides utilities to validate XML files against a schema.
++ xml-validation: Provides utilities to validate XML files against a schema

 ## Build